Bryher: Archaeology

+The remains of an extensive prehistoric field system can still be seen in the intertidal zone at Green Bay.
+Isolated walls are visible as lines of spaced boulders and edge set slabs.
+Whilst it is believed that the separation of Bryher, Tresco and Samson by rising sea levels was mostly achieved by 1,500 BC, the Romans were still referring to the Isles of Scilly as one large island as late as the 4th-century.

 Geography

 The island is a procession of prominent hills all joined to one another by low-lying necks and sandy bars.
 It would only need sea levels to rise by a few metres for the southern part of Bryher to transform itself into a group of five or six separate islands.
-As all these hills – Gweal, Timmy's, Watch, Heathy and Samson – are too exposed and windswept to be cultivated and Bryher's ninety residents have to make their lives in a relatively narrow zone between hill and shore.
+As all these hills – Gweal, Timmy's, Watch, Heathy and Samson – are exposed and windswept.
+Watch Hill, the island's highest point, has a stone marker on top and small stone shelter that was possibly once used as a look-out by gig crews watching for wrecks.

 The island has a length of 2 km, a maximum width of 1 km and an area of 134 ha, including Shipman Head, which rises to 42 m at the northern end of the island.
 Bryher lies to the west of Tresco, and is separated from that island by the Tresco Channel, once the main anchorage for the islands and now an area where sandflats are exposed at low tide.
 Off the southern end of Bryher is the uninhabited island of Samson.
 It is possible to walk between the three islands at the lowest spring tides.

-The settlement at the Pool / Hell Bay Hotel is the westernmost in England.
-Without the tidal island of Gugh included, St Agnes is marginally smaller than Bryher in either population or area; however if Gugh is included with St Agnes, which is the common interpretation, then Bryher is (again, marginally) the smallest of the populated isles of Scilly in area and population.
+The settlement at the Pool is the westernmost in England.
+Without the tidal island of Gugh included, St Agnes is marginally smaller than Bryher; however if Gugh is included with St Agnes, which is the common interpretation, then Bryher is (again, marginally) the smallest of the populated isles of Scilly.

-The centre of Bryher is mainly low-lying with arable fields, pasture and housing and is where most of the population of 84 live.
-On the west side is the brackish Great Pool overlooked by the Hell Bay Hotel and in the south are sandy beaches, a common feature on the island, Rushy Bay being an example.
+The centre of Bryher is mainly low-lying with arable fields, pasture and housing and is where most of the population live.
+On the west side is the brackish Great Pool - the only true brackish lagoon on Scilly - which is separated from the sea by a narrow storm beach, and in the south are sandy beaches like Rushy Bay.
 The island lies within the Isles of Scilly Heritage Coast, is part of the Isles of Scilly Area of Outstanding Natural Beauty and untenanted land is leased by the Duchy of Cornwall to the Isles of Scilly Wildlife Trust which is using ponies and red ruby cattle to graze the overgrown areas as part of the Waves of Heath project.